mourjo/blog/_posts/2025-01-08-overcoming-barriers-to-entry-writing-with-obsidian.md

-# Why Write at All: Active Externalism
+# Why Write at all: Active Externalism

 Putting pen to paper lays structure to otherwise haphazard thought processes — a structure with a clear narrative that is consumable for others.
 Engineers do not work in isolation, and in order to collaborate, a structured thinking is key.
 Writing is one way to put structure to haphazard thoughts.